About

 I don’t have cardamom at home.
 What can I use instead?

 I personally love the combination of cardamom and chocolate.
 But if you don’t have any cardamom at home, you can use just the cinnamon.
-But you can also add other spices like,
+But you can also add other spices such as,

 • allspice